 Meet Our Staff

-Rashaad began his musical training as a drum at age 3 when he received his own starter drum set for Christmas.
+Rashaad began his musical training as a drummer at age 3 when he received his own starter drum set for Christmas.
 He continued to play the drums at his church and for the Lincoln High School Marching Band, but his professional musical career started in 2008 when he began producing music for regional and national recording artists while continuing to play concerts at local venues.
-Rashaad has mentored San Diego youth for the past 12 years, volunteering his natural ability to connect with kids for national non-profit, Young Life.
+Rashaad has mentored San Diego youth for the past 12 years, volunteering his natural ability to connect with kids a for national non-profit, Young Life.
 He brings his skill set and vast experience to the David’s Harp team as our Manager of Program Instruction.

 “Live your life.
 Live it right.
 Be different.
 Do different things.” – Kendrick Lamar